Part Two: A Moonless Night

 “Vacen is probably your best bet.
-Two days’ walk from Brin, if you follow the Lake.
+There’s a path that follows the Lake through the Vaç Forest right to it.
+That’ll be two days’ walk from Brin.
 Roads’ll take longer.
 Y’all have the supplies to camp?”

 “How do you think I spent so much time in the mountains?”
 Kari sat a little straighter as she said it.

 Grant smiled.
 “Fair enough.
 I’ve got no more advice to give, truth be told.
 Jill?”

 She shook her head, taking a pensive sip of her wine.

 “In that case, you kids better head home and be with your families.
 I suspect they’ve got a road as hard as yours ahead of them.”

 “I have to say, Grant.
 I hope you’re wrong.”

 They spent the next day preparing and saying goodbye to their families, and that night at the inn.
 Early the next morning, they set out over the mountains for Brin, where they spent the next night.
 In the morning, they assembled food for the road, which the townspeople of Brin were quite willing to donate, and set off southward, with the Lake on their right.
 [If I seem uncharacteristically vague about the time between the town meeting and Kari and Tomas’ departure from Brin, it’s because so was Tomas.
 These pages are full of short, matter-of-fact sentences and very few specifics.
 Leaving Home must have been devastating.]